mmahlke/Bioinformatics-with-CRC-cluster/README.md

  If we enter `squeue -u <username> --cluster htc`, we will see our currently running job that we requested resources for on the htc cluster.

- **Now that we have a workspace, let's grab some files to practice with**
+ **Now that we have a workspace, let's grab some files to practice with.**

  There are 4 directories (folders, file paths) that you will work with on the cluster:
  + `/ihome/yarbely/<your_username>` is your personal home folder and scratch space